Original short literary fiction, including satire, remains one of the writing genres in my literary toolkit. I do enjoy creating characters!

 Introduction: A Word from the Graveyard Whistler

 Hi, Y’all!
 Graveyard Whistler here again . . .
-You may have forgotten about me now, been super busy putting the finishing touches on my dissertation to complete my PhD.
+Hope you haven't forgotten about me . . . been super busy putting the finishing touches on my dissertation to complete my PhD.
 I see the light at the end of the tunnel now, it’s been a long slog, but I’ll soon be "Dr. Belmonte Segwic."
 And luck of all luck, I have a professorship gig lined up at the University of South Shore, as soon as I complete my degree.

-Yes, my present university at South Falls was affected somewhat by this crap scourge, but luckily only the administration suffered, a situation which will result in a leaner university that had become top-heavy-bloated beyond reason like most colleges and universities in this land that have become money pits for political charlatans.
+Yes, my present university at South Falls was affected somewhat by this crap scourge, but luckily only the administration suffered, a situation which will result in a leaner university that had become top-heavy-bloated beyond reason like most colleges and universities in this land where higher-ed institutions have become money pits for political charlatans.

 No, the superfluous staff did not die off physically, but when the school shut down for ten weeks, it dawned on the board and department heads that they could run things on a shoe string and run things much better without running things into the ground as the former bunch of fat-cat admin-hall-dwellers had done.